javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 alert( date ); // shows the correct date
 ```

-We can also set zero or even negative componens.
+We can also set zero or even negative values.
 For example:

 ```js run
 let date = new Date(2016, 0, 2); // 2 Jan 2016